 “This past year has been a great challenge to raise funds for the museum.
 I am grateful for the sponsorships and contributions to make this exhibit a reality,” Andy Couch, Executive Director of the Nicolaysen Art Museum, said.
 “Thank you for your generosity and support—Vickie Goodwin, Dan Grace, Alice Vollman, Jay and Linda Cole-Butler, Robert Edgerly and Robert B. Warburton, and Linda Dixon.”

 Vickie hopes that this exhibit will give the community a view into Sissy’s life and an understanding of how everyone can make a positive impact in the world.

 “What I’d like to see visitors experience from this exhibit about Sissy is to get to know the vibrant person he was and the knowledge that acceptance can make the world a better place.
 I hope that viewers will begin to understand that all of us can be better, that we can change the world each in our own way.”

 The exhibition will run from October 1st, 2021, until March 26th, 2022.

 Thank you to our sponsors!

-Vickie Goodwin, Dan Grace, Alice Vollman, Jay and Linda Cole-Butler, Robert Edgerly and Robert B. Warburton, Linda Dixon, Dale Bohern, Susan Anderson, and Anna Bohern.
+Vickie Goodwin, Dan Grace, Alice Vollman, Jay and Linda Cole-Butler, Robert Edgerly and Robert B. Warburton, Linda Dixon, Dale & Anna Bohren, Susan Anderson.

 Also we would like to thank the Ramkota Hotel & Conference Center of Casper for support of this exhibit.